danOrzc/danOrzc.github.io/about.md

 permalink: /about/
 ---

 I'm a guy from Mexico that really likes Digital Art but also is kinda lazy to do it manually... so I find ways to do it automatically!
-When I'm not working, you can find me studying or researching new techniques and workflows, or just finding the answers to random questions I sometimes get.
+When I'm not working, you can find me studying or researching new techniques and workflows, or just finding the answers to random questions I get.

+With this website, I want to create a space for me to register my learnings and be able to share them with whoever needs them.

 ### More Information